hacdias/hacdias.com/content/resume/index.md

 {{< resume-position title="Software Engineer" location="Protocol Labs" href="https://protocol.ai/" from="11/2017" to="01/2024" >}}

-- Led the development of new features for the largest and most widely used [implementation (Kubo)](https://github.com/ipfs/kubo) and set of [libraries (Boxo)](https://github.com/ipfs/boxo) of the [InterPlanetary File System (IPFS)](https://ipfs.tech/), a decentralized, P2P, and content-addressed network, in Go.
+- Led the development of new features for the largest and most widely used [implementation](https://github.com/ipfs/kubo) and set of [libraries](https://github.com/ipfs/boxo) of the [InterPlanetary File System (IPFS)](https://ipfs.tech/), a decentralized, P2P, and content-addressed network, in Go.
 - Co-authored and implemented [specifications](https://specs.ipfs.tech/) for different HTTP services in Go and TypeScript.
 Authored hundreds of conformance tests to test whether different implementations comply with the specifications.
 - Co-authored [Testground](http://testground.ai/), a testing, benchmarking and simulation platform for decentralized and P2P systems at scale built in Go.
 Led the development of the JavaScript SDK and the Go synchronization service.
+- Revamped and shipped [IPFS Web UI](https://github.com/ipfs/ipfs-webui), a React-based web application used as a front-end for a node in an IPFS network, where users can manage their files, explore linked data, and see their peers.
-- Led the development of [IPFS Desktop](https://github.com/ipfs/ipfs-desktop), a desktop application for Windows, macOS and Linux, built in Electron.
+- Led the development of [IPFS Desktop](https://github.com/ipfs/ipfs-desktop), an Electron-based desktop application for Windows, macOS and Linux.
 Owned the refactoring, redesign and feature development of the application.
-- Revamped and shipped [IPFS Web UI](https://github.com/ipfs/ipfs-webui), a React-based web application used as a front-end for a Kubo node in an IPFS network, where users can manage their files, explore linked data, and see their peers.

 {{</ resume-position >}}